Equifax Breach is Very Possibly the Worst Leak of Personal Info Ever - Slashdot

 Because ONLY then we'll FINALLY see something happen.

+97% reelection rates say, yes, the government does represent those who vote.

-A lot of people don't care about privacy (Score:2)
+A lot of people don't care about privacy (Score:3)

 Even if Equifax is found to have been careless with all that vital personal information, I doubt they'll get more than a slap on the wrist.